bilgi42/DeMLE/contracts/DEMO-GUIDE.md

 ## 🚀 Next Steps

+1. **🔥 Use Real-time Dashboard**: `npm run realtime-demo` for live monitoring
-1. **Connect Your Rust Miner**: Use the contract address from demos
+2. **Connect Your Rust Miner**: Use the contract address from dashboard
-2. **Submit Real ML Proofs**: Replace demo data with actual FP8 computations
+3. **Submit Real ML Proofs**: Replace demo data with actual FP8 computations
-3. **Monitor Token Distribution**: Use the dashboard to track real mining progress
+4. **Monitor Live Progress**: Watch tokens accumulate in real-time
-4. **Scale Up**: Deploy to testnet for multi-user mining
+5. **Scale Up**: Deploy to testnet for multi-user mining

+**The real-time dashboard is perfect for development and testing - you can see exactly when your miner succeeds and how tokens are distributed!**